Mir iskusstva: Classical period

-In 1910 Benois published a critical article in the magazine Rech about the Union of Russian Artists.
-Mir iskusstva was recreated.
-Nicholas Roerich became the new chairman.
-The group admitted new members including Nathan Altman, Vladimir Tatlin, and Martiros Saryan.
+In 1910, Mir iskustva was revived after Alexandre Benois published a critical article Rech about the Union of Russian Artists.
+Nicholas Roerich became the new chairman, and the group expanded to include the avant -garde artists such as Nathan Altman, Vladimir Tatlin, and Martiros Saryan.
 Some said that the inclusion of Russian avant-garde painters demonstrated that the group had become an exhibition organization rather than an art movement.
 In 1917 the chairman of the group became Ivan Bilibin.
 The same year most members of the Jack of Diamonds entered the group.

-The group organized numerous exhibitions: 1911, 1912, 1913, 1915, 1916, 1917, 1918, 1921, 1922 Saint-Petersburg, Moscow).
+1922 Saint-Petersburg, Moscow).
 The last exhibition of Mir iskusstva was organized in Paris in 1927.
 Some members of the group entered the Zhar-Tsvet (Moscow, organized in 1924) and Four Arts (Moscow-Leningrad, organized in 1925) artistic movements.

 Art

-Like the English Pre-Raphaelites before them, Benois and his friends were disgusted with anti-aesthetic nature of modern industrial society and sought to consolidate all Neo-Romantic Russian artists under the banner of fighting Positivism in art.
+Like the English Pre-Raphaelites before them, Benois and his colleagues were disgusted with anti-aesthetic nature of modern industrial society and modernity in general, and sought to consolidate all Neo-Romantic Russian artists under the banner of fighting Positivism in art.
+Their mission was to return to art's more expressive and idealizes roots, rejecting the rational and the mechanical.

 Like the Romantics before them, the miriskusniki promoted understanding and conservation of the art of previous epochs, particularly traditional folk art and the 18th-century rococo.
 Antoine Watteau was probably the single artist whom they admired the most.